 This term we have been finishing off our work on Evolution and Inheritance.
 Year 6 conducted their own individual research on ipads to find out about how certain animals have adapted over many generations in order to survive and thrive in their environments.
 We particularly looked at animals such as polar bears, woolly caterpillars and orcas, which can survive and flourish in extremely cold polar environments.
 Each class member also investigated an animal which has special adaptations to help it survive in the opposite situation – an extremely hot or desert environment.
 We were all amazed at the wonder of the natural world and the clever ways that animals have survived and passed down the most successful characteristics to their offspring.
 We discussed the term ‘survival of the fittest’ and the process by which animals with the best adaptations have been able to pass down their genes by reproducing.

 As part of our work on animal adaptations, the children enjoyed a lesson in which they designed a new species with special adaptations to help it survive in extreme environments.
 Some of the new species were adapted to survive in space, others could thrive in multiple environments and all the children’s creations had great adaptations in order to fend off their predators.
-Some of the children’s work is below.
+Some of the children’s work will be posted shortly.

 Year 6 are currently working on learning their lines for their end of year production.
 They are very excited to be taking part in this and I’ve been super impressed by how well they are picking up their lines already.

 Not only have they picked up their lines, but they have been writing their own characters into the stories and developing completely new story lines too.
 This has been super to see and quite a dynamic process which has evolved as they have been rehearsing.